theapache64/theapache64.github.io/src/content/blog/revisiting-compose-perf-land-in-2025.md

   - jetpack-compose
 ---

 Back in 2023, I spent a considerable amount of time diving deep into Jetpack Compose performance.
-I built a decent understanding of how Compose works under the hood.
-Concepts like recomposition, compiler metrics, what makes a data model unstable, and why certain composable functions skip recomposition while others don't.
-These were things I actively tracked and optimized for (because we had a ton of performance issues back then).
+I built a decent understanding of how Compose works under the hood, mainly concepts like recomposition, compiler metrics, what makes a data model unstable, and why certain composable functions skip recomposition while others don't, tools available to debug recomposition etc. These were things I actively tracked and optimized for (because we had a ton of performance issues back then).

 Fast forward to today, and it's been nearly 2 years since that deep dive.
-The framework has evolved, and I found myself wondering: Are those techniques and mental models still valid?
+The framework has evolved, and i found myself wondering: Are those techniques and mental models still valid?
 Has Compose gotten smarter about handling performance on its own?
 Are there new tools I should be aware of?

 This blog post is essentially my attempt to answer those questions.
-Think of it less as a comprehensive guide and more as a personal revalidation exercise - double-checking assumptions, exploring what's changed in the landscape, and documenting findings along the way.
+Think of it less as a comprehensive guide and more as a personal revalidation exercise.

 If you're someone who learned Compose performance patterns a few years ago and hasn't revisited them since, this might be a useful checkpoint for you too.